normrubin/phonics/RUNPOD_GUIDE.md

 # RunPod Setup Guide for Phonics Book Generator

+> **⚠️ DEPRECATED:** This guide has been merged into the main [README.md](README.md).
+> Please refer to the "RunPod Setup Guide" section in README.md for the most up-to-date instructions.
+>
+> This file is kept for reference only and may be removed in a future update.

+---

 This guide walks you through setting up and running the Phonics Book Generator on RunPod.

 ## Table of Contents